truenas/documentation/content/_includes/TNHardwareGuide.md

 * An Intel Ivy Bridge CPU or later recommended for virtual machine use.

 Watch for VT-d/AMD-Vi device virtualization support on the CPU and motherboard to pass PCIe devices to virtual machines.
 Be aware if a given CPU contains a GPU or requires an external one.
-Also, note that many server motherboards include a BMC chip with a built-in GPU.
+Also note that many server motherboards include a BMC chip with a built-in GPU.
 See below for more details on BMCs.

-AMD CPUs are making a comeback thanks to the Ryzen and EPYC (Naples/Rome) lines.
+AMD CPUs are becoming more popular thanks to the Ryzen and EPYC (Naples/Rome) lines.
 Support for these platforms is limited on FreeBSD and, by extension, TrueNAS CORE.
-However, Linux has significant support, and TrueNAS SCALE should work with AMD CPUs without issue.
+However, Linux has more support, and TrueNAS SCALE should work with AMD CPUs without issue.

 {{< expand "SHA Extensions for x86 instruction set architecture" "v" >}}
-SHA Extensions in x86 instruction set architecture support hardware acceleration of Secure Hash Algorithm (SHA) family.
+SHA Extensions in the x86 instruction set architecture support Secure Hash Algorithm family hardware acceleration.

-Intel Goldmont (and later), Ice Lake (and later), and Rocket Lake (and later), as well as AMD Zen (and later) processors support SHA instruction set.
+Intel Goldmont (and later), Ice Lake (and later), and Rocket Lake (and later), as well as AMD Zen (and later) processors support the SHA instruction set.
 {{< /expand >}}

 ### Remote Management: IPMI